Microchip-MPLAB-Harmony/ethercat/apps/ethercat_counter_foe_app/docs/readme_lan9252_samd51.md

  <https://gitee.com/Microchip-MPLAB-Harmony/>

 The **csp, dev_packs, mhc and ethercat** repositories should be cloned.
-The repositories can also be cloned (downloaded) or previously downloaded repositories can be updated by using the MPLAB® Harmony 3 Content Manager.
+The required repositories can also be cloned (downloaded) or previously downloaded repositories can also be updated by using the MPLAB® Harmony 3 Content Manager.
 The following sections provide details on using the MPLAB® Harmony 3 Content Manager to download the repositories.

 1. Refer to the EtherCAT **MPLAB® Harmony Software Setup** https://github.com/Microchip-MPLAB-Harmony/ethercat/wiki/create-your-first-ethercat-application details to create a EtherCAT project.

-2. The following Project Graph diagram shows the required Harmony components which are included for the present EtherCAT application for the EVB_LAN9252_SAMD51.
+2. The following Project Graph diagram shows the required Harmony components those are included for the present EtherCAT application for the EVB_LAN9252_SAMD51.

     ![ethercat_mhc_image](images/ethercat_project.png)